thinktandem/tandem/docs/project-management/project-lifecycle.md

   * Presentation of User Personas to client for feedback and acceptance

 **E)** Project Plan/Estimation → Revision of Project Brief  (generates a project schedule, developer resource plan, and infrastructure|hosting plan)

+* Once the Project Brief has been revised, it is handed back to the Account Manager
+* The Account Manager leads crafting of the proposal and the full contract.

 **F)** Full Project Contract Signing